-ARTS 175 Communicating through the
+ARTS 175 Communicating through the Photographic Sequence

-Photographic Sequence

-(3 cr.)
 Prerequisites ARTS 183, 284 and 285.
 This course, based on the concept that the experience of sequence in photography differs from the tradition of experiencing a single photograph, will involve the student in creating a picture book composed of images that have been placed in sequence that has special visual meaning.
 Lect.
 1 hr., Lab.
 4 hrs., Total 5 hrs. per wk.

-ARTS 183 Introduction to Photography
+ARTS 183 Introduction to Photography (3 cr.)

 An introduction to the basic principles of photography with laboratory work related to the student's major field of interest.
 Lect.
 1 hr., Lab.
-4 hrs., Total 5 hrs.
+4 hrs., Total 5 hrs. per wk.

-ARTS 184-185 History of
+ARTS 184-185 History of Photography I-II

-Photography I-II
+Photography I-II (3 cr.)
+(3 cr.)
 Survey of the artistic achievements and innovations in photography and analysis of outstanding photographers and their works.
 Lect.
 3 hrs. per wk.

 ARTS 194-195 Film Making I-II (3 cr.)
 (3 cr.)
 Study of the techniques of shooting and editing film, preparing documentaries, producing animated movies.
 Opportunity for students to create their own films.
 Lect.
 1 hr., Lab.
 4 hrs., Total 5 hrs. per wk.

-ARTS 196 Art Workshop

-A workshop for individual special projects in art and crafts.
+- ARTS 196 Art Workshop(2 cr.)A workshop for individual special projects in art andcrafts.
 Lab.
-6 hrs. per wk.

-ARTS 197 Cooperative Education (1-5 cr.) (see page 91)
+6 hrs. per wk. - ARTS 197 Cooperative Education (1-5 cr.) (see page 95)

 ARTS 200 Introduction to Primitive Art (3 cr.)
 Survey of the visual arts of primitive cultures, including those of pre-history; of North and South American Indians, of Tribal Africa and Australia, of the Eskimos, etc. Lect.
 3 hrs. per wk.